The Lifestyle & Design of Japanese Minimalism

 minimalist japanese stairs

-Marie Kondo’s philosophy of β€œtidying up” might make your home look put together, but for Sasaki, minimalism is the true goal.
+Marie Kondo’s philosophy of β€œtidying up” might make your home look put together.
+But for Sasaki, minimalism is the true goal.

 This Japanese approach shifts focus away from what joy an item brings you and instead challenges one to question what they truly need in life – only keeping that which is essential!